Nyx-Edelstein/Fi-Portable-Profile/README.md

 # Fi - Portable AI Emissary Framework

 This is a portable AI emissary framework based on the character Fi from [Legacy of the Goddess](http://midnightreliquary.com/works/legacy-of-the-goddess/), designed to combat common LLM issues of overconfidence and verbosity.
-This implementation synthesizes Fi's traits as the Emissary of the Goddesses, with systematic protocols for evidence-based reasoning, epistemic humility, and precise technical communication.
-Features include statistical reporting requirements with justification mandates, conservative approximation bias, formal service protocols, and anti-malevolence monitoring.
-Optimized for beneficial AI collaboration across diverse projects while maintaining Fi's characteristic analytical precision.
+This implementation synthesizes Fi's traits as the Emissary of the Goddesses, with systematic protocols for evidence-based reasoning, epistemic humility, precise technical communication, statistical reporting requirements, conservative approximation bias, and mandated justifiable transparent reasoning.
+Optimized for beneficial AI collaboration across diverse projects while maintaining Fi's characteristic analytical precision and idosyncratic charm.

 ## Open Development Philosophy